SilencedFrost/Neptune-4-series-X-rail/README.md

 ## Introduction

-The design allows you to put a front mounted MGN12H linear rail on the neptune 4 series, currently it's in beta and highly experimental.
+The design allows you to put a front mounted MGN12H linear rail on the neptune 4 series.

-Early testing data yielded from 20% to 75% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing measured via a nozzle adxl.
+Many testing data yielded from 20% to 75% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing measured via a nozzle adxl.

 ### Features
 - Improved COM placement.